-The Company has evaluated the effect subsequent events would have on the financial statement through \\\\\, 2019, which was the date the financial statement was issued.
+The Company has evaluated the effect subsequent events would have on the financial statements through February 12, 2021, which was the date the financial statements were issued.

 3. Fair Value Measurements

 Prices for certain U.S. government and agency obligations are readily available in the active markets in which those securities are traded, and the resulting fair values are categorized as Level 1.